mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 The humans of the Zhodani Consulate are quite similar to the ordinary humans of the Imperium.
 The major difference characterizing the Zhodani is their practice of the Psionic Heresy.
 Society is divided into three classes: nobles, intendants, and proles.
-Nobles (social level B+) are the enfranchised ruling class, and are given psion- ic training from childhood.
-Intendants (social level A) are the managers and admin- istrators of society, and also receive early training.
+Nobles (social level B+) are the enfranchised ruling class, and are given psion-ic training from childhood.
+Intendants (social level A) are the managers and admin-istrators of society, and also receive early training.
 Proles (social level 9 or less) are forbidden to use psionics or receive training.

 Within this rigid class system there are two opportunities for promotion to a